Occupational Therapy OT

 The data in this blog is for general informational purposes only and information presented was accurate as of the publication date.

-If you are looking for a creative career helping patients improve the quality of their lives, consider occupational therapy.
-There are two paths to practicing within this dynamic, growing, and well-paid field: the occupational therapist (OT) route and the occupational therapy assistant (OTA) route.
+If you seek a creative career helping clients improve their quality of life, you may want to consider occupational therapy.
+There are two paths to practicing within this dynamic, growing and well-paid field: becoming an occupational therapy assistant (OTA) vs occupational therapist (OT).

-In this post, we lay out the similarities and differences between these career paths—the educational requirements, job responsibilities, and growth opportunities—to help you explore which path could be right for you.
+We will review the similarities and differences between OT vs OTA career paths—the educational requirements, job responsibilities and growth opportunities—to help you explore which path could be right for you.

-What Is the Difference Between OTs and OTAs?
+What Is the Major Difference Between the Role of an OT and an OTA?

-There are three primary differences between OTs and OTAs: their occupational therapy education, level of responsibility, and requirements for supervision.
+There are three primary differences between OTA vs OT practitioners: their occupational therapy education, level of responsibility and requirements for supervision.

-OTs must earn an entry-level graduate degree, whether a Master of Occupational Therapy (MOT) or a Doctor of Occupational Therapy (OTD), and they evaluate patients without supervision from other clinicians.
-In contrast, OTAs complete an associate-level Occupational Therapy Assistant program (OTA program), and they use evaluations from OTs to build plans for patients—or they evaluate patients under the guidance of OTs.
-The chart below lays out these and other distinctions between the two career paths.
+An OT (vs OTA) must earn an entry-level graduate degree, whether a Master of Occupational Therapy (MOT) or a Doctor of Occupational Therapy (OTD), and they evaluate clients without supervision from other clinicians.
+In contrast, an occupational therapy assistant (vs occupational therapist) will complete an associate-level Occupational Therapy Assistant program (OTA program).
+This role references evaluations from OTs to build plans for clients—or they evaluate clients under the guidance of OTs.
+The chart below describes the distinctions between an occupational therapy assistant vs occupational therapist.

-OTs and OTAs work together closely, and their responsibilities overlap in many respects.
-Both OTs and OTAs work hands-on with clients, create patient treatment plans, and report on patient progress.
-The main difference is that OTAs do not work independently; they must be supervised by OTs.
-The two roles break down as follows:
+Occupational therapists and occupational therapist assistants work together closely, and their responsibilities overlap in many respects.
+OTs and OTAs work hands-on with clients and track client progress.
+The main difference between an OT vs OTA is that an occupational therapy assistant does not work independently.
+Instead, they require OT supervision.
+The difference between an OT and OTA is as follows:

 Occupational Therapists:

-• Coach patients to use adaptive equipment and therapeutic techniques.
+• Coach clients to use adaptive equipment and therapeutic techniques.

-• Use testing and observation to evaluate patients and to lead OTAs in evaluating patients.
+• Utilize testing and observation to assess clients and to lead OTAs through client evaluations.

-• Create treatment plans and supervise OTAs in creating treatment plans.
+• Create treatment plans and supervise OTAs in providing these plans.

-• Help patients find adaptive ways to perform meaningful activities of daily living according to their treatment plan.
+• Help clients find adaptive ways to perform meaningful activities of daily living (ADLs) according to their treatment plan.

-• Write or sign off on patients’ progress assessments.
+• Write or sign off on client progress assessments.

 Occupational Therapy Assistants: